 With a mobile app, you can set such preferences based on gathered customer data.
 An app then tracks users’ behavior and offers recommended items in real-time.
 In most cases, it translates into higher customer loyalty and outreach.
 The more specific and personal, the better.
 A good example here is The Amazon app.
-In the first 2 years since launch, Amazon mobile app has served 1,000,000 customers.
+In the first 2 years since its launch, Amazon mobile app has served 1,000,000 customers.

 The effect: better engagement, expanded reach, customer loyalty.

 Knowing your customers equals prosperity in business these days.
 Knowing customers demands data, at least very basic information like age, sex, location, shopping history.
 Within your mobile app, you may build and set user analytics of various levels of sophistication.
-It depends on your business strategy and a budget available to make an app.
+It depends on your business strategy and the budget available to make an app.

 With such data, you will understand your target audience much better and will be able to increase sales.
-Names, phone numbers, emails, buying patterns and lots of other things in store.
+Names, phone numbers, emails, buying patterns, and lots of other things in store.